JUNO KIWISAVER SCHEME

 Combined fees example

-On a balanced fund of $20,300 the annual fees would be approximately:
+On a conservative fund of $23,500 the annual fees would be approximately:

 We surveyed KiwiSaver providers on how many different ways they help their members with investment options, communicate with members, and the extra services they offer.